sofiayem/rtd-doc-tests/docs/source/requester.rst

   * Golang,
   * or Java.

-* Insolar's API specification as a reference.
+* Insolar API specification as a reference.
-* Local Insolar deployment for testing.
+* Local Insolar deployment or testing environment provided by Insolar.

 .. _how_to_complete: